1. Home

 Ask Anything Related Or Contribute Your Thoughts

-Rasheeda 4 days ago
+Rasheeda 4 months ago

 The Foundational Principles of the CIPT exam cover a wide range of topics, including the importance of data protection and the need for a privacy-centric approach to technology design.
 This sub-topic focuses on the legal and ethical considerations when collecting and processing personal data.